Skip to main content

 Frequently Asked Questions

-Are Sussex Spaniels rare?
+Are Sussex Spaniels good with children?

-Are Sussex Spaniels lazy?
+Are Sussex Spaniels good for first-time owners?

-Do Sussex Spaniels bark?
+Do Sussex Spaniels shed much?

 Enjoying this guide?